okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/risk-events/index.md

 <ApiOperation method="post" url="/api/v1/risk/events/ip" />

-A RiskProvider can send RiskEvents to Okta using this API.
+A Risk Provider can send Risk Events to Okta using this API.

 #### Request body